xcart/xcart-docs/_pages/kb_en/modules/shop_by_brand.md

 * **Meta description** : The description to be used in the description META tag on the category page (for SEO purposes).
 * **Clean URL** : The product page Clean URL (for SEO purposes).

 The buyers will see the Brands block on the home page and on any category page on the store front end.
 You can change the Brands block location using the [Webmaster mode](https://devs.x-cart.com/webinars_and_video_tutorials/using_webmaster_mode_in_x-cart_5.html "Shop by Brand").
 The brands are also added to the store main {% link "menu" ref_BDykFBbw %}.
-If you want to disable the brands menu you can do it in the **Content** > **Menus** section of the store admin back-end.
+If you want to disable the brands menu you can do it in the **Content** > **Menus** section of the store Admin area.

 ![home.png]({{site.baseurl}}/attachments/ref_2LetICls/home.png)

 The Brands block on the store front-end displays only the brands that have products that are in stock.
-If you want to show the brands with the out-of-stock products, please, enable the "Show all" option for the '_How to show out of stock products_' field in the {% link "Customer Zone settings" ref_qAZlJxZm %} (**Store setup** > **Cart & Checkout**).
-The brands that have no products assigned to them won't be displayed ever.
+If you want to show the brands with out-of-stock products, enable the option "Show all" for the setting '_How to show out of stock products_' in the {% link "Customer Zone settings" ref_qAZlJxZm %} (**Store setup** > **Cart & Checkout**).
+The brands that do not have any products assigned to them will not be displayed.

 ![general.png]({{site.baseurl}}/attachments/ref_2LetICls/general.png)

 {% note warning %}
-Enabling the "Show all" option for the '_How to show out of stock products_' field in the {% link "Customer Zone settings" ref_qAZlJxZm %} (**Store setup** > **Cart & Checkout**) will display the out-of-stock products throughout the whole store.
+Enabling the option "Show all" for the setting '_How to show out of stock products_' in the {% link "Customer Zone settings" ref_qAZlJxZm %} (**Store setup** > **Cart & Checkout**) will display out-of-stock products throughout the whole store.
 {% endnote %}